Trump unveils $10B Gaza pledge as global donors back plan: 'Every dollar spent is an investment'

 The announcement came during the board’s inaugural meeting, which brought together representatives from more than 40 countries and observers from over a dozen others.

 The gathering focused on reconstruction efforts and the potential creation of an international stabilization force for Gaza, where a fragile ceasefire remains in place.
-Trump also said nine countries have committed a combined $7 billion toward a Gaza relief package.
+Trump also said nine countries had committed a combined $7 billion toward a Gaza relief package.

 US $10 billion pledge and reconstruction focus